WebReflection/dblite/README.md

   console.error(message);
   // by default, it does the same
 });

+db.on('close', function (code) {
+  // by default, it logs "bye bye"
+  // invoked once the database has been closed
+  // and every statement in the queue executed
+  // the code is the exit code returned via SQLite3
+  // usually 0 if everything was OK console.log('safe to get out of here ^_^_');
+});
 ```
+The `close` event ensures that all operations have been successfully performed and your app is ready to exit or move next.

+Please note that after invoking `db.close()` any other query will be ignored and the instance will be put in a _waiting to complete_ state which will invoke the `close` listener once operations have been completed.

 ### Raspberry Pi Performance
 This is the output generated after a `make test` call in this repo folder within Arch Linux for RPi.